mvanwinkleias/blog_posts/2023-05-01-decommissioning_things/server_provisioning.md

 All firewall rules and objects must reference an RT ticket.
 This is typically done in the comments for the rules, and objects, etc.

-If communications outside of what is listed here are needed:
-* Trusted to untrusted is by default allowed.
-This is the only default condition that can be assumed to be working on the firewall.
-* Trusted to trusted works because it doesn't traverse the firewall.
-* Untrusted to untrusted works because it doesn't traverse the firewall.

-then it requires a firewall rule.

 #### Objects